wp-plugins/local-market-explorer/readme.txt

 = Can I specify a ZIP or a neighborhood instead of a city? =

-The Local Market Explorer plugin does not currently let you specify a neighborhood or ZIP, but it's planned for the next iteration of this plugin.
+Yes!
+In version 2 of Local Market Explorer, support for neighborhoods was added.
+The neighborhood names must match the names that Zillow has made available via their API, but the Local Market Explorer admin area will help you to determine the neighborhoods that are available to you and what the links will be for each of those neighborhoods.

 = Can I customize the styling and display format? =